 - Never attempted or contemplated suicide.

 And don’t seem to be suffering from any symptoms that have become “serious” enough for them to lead a “normal” life.
 This is why these “types” of individuals might be able to qualify for a Preferred rate.

 Now, as for those…

-Who understand why a life insurance company would ask these “kinds” of questions about their depression and understand why “their depression” might be cause for concern, there is still a chance that you may be able to qualify for a traditional term or whole life insurance policy only now chances are you’re not going to be able to qualify for a Preferred rate.
+Who understands why a life insurance company would ask these “kinds” of questions about their depression and understand why “their depression” might be cause for concern?
+There is still a chance that you may be able to qualify for a traditional term or whole life insurance policy.
+Only now, chances are you’re not going to be able to qualify for a Preferred rate.

 You’ll probably only be able to qualify for a Standard or “sub-standard” rate.
-Which isn’t all that bad provided you know “which” life insurance company is going to provide you with the best opportunity for success.
+This isn’t all that bad, provided you know “which” life insurance company is going to provide you with the best opportunity for success.
 We should also point out that there may be those who simply won’t be able to qualify for a traditional term or whole life insurance policy at all.

 The good news is…